mindmotivate/multicloudclass/launch-template-tutorial-test.md

 + Go to Network Settings and Select 'Existing Security Group'\.

-+ Select the security group we made earler convenitenly titled: conclavetemplate\.
++ Select the security group we made earler convenitenly titled: **conclavetemplate**\.

 **Launch Script**</a.

-Here we will add a launch script that will intialize our ec2:\.
+Here we will add a launch script that will intialize our EC2.
-This process in known as bootstrapping
+This process in known as **bootstrapping**\.
+Bootstrapping refers to the process of automatically launching and configuring an EC2 instance using a launch script.
+It allows you to customize the instance by automatically running commands or scripts when it starts up\.
 For additional info on `Bootstrapping`\. please click the following link: [AWS::Bootstrap](https://docs.aws.amazon.com/IAM/latest/UserGuide/bootstrapping.html)\.

 + Scroll down to Advanced Details\.

-+ Copy an paste this code provided below into your user data box\..
++ Copy an paste the following code into your user data box:\.

-**Copy Launch Script Below:**
+**Copy Launch Script Below:**\.

 ```
 #!/bin/bash